agerniers/MicroCellClust/version_2/README.md

 MicroCellClust assumes the data is represented in a matrix (or data frame) containing positive values for presence of expression, and negative values in case of absence of (or negligible) expression.
 Such data can be obtained from (normalize) count data using an appropriate transformation, such as $\log_{10}(x + 0.1)$.

 **Note:** Applying such a transformation means the data can no longer be stored in a sparse structure, which can be problematic when dealing with large structures of data.
-Therefore, all given `R` *will assume the given data are count values (or normalized counts)* and will apply the transformation internally.
+Therefore, all given `R` functions *will assume by default the given data are count values (or normalized counts)* and will apply the transformation internally.
 By default, they apply a $\log_{10}(x + 0.1)$ transformation.
 This behavior can be changed by setting the `data.tfo` parameter accordingly :

 * `"log10"` : $\log_{10}(x + 0.1)$ transformation (default)
 * `"log2"` : $\log_{2}(x + 0.5)$ transformation